danya02/slon-winter-2019-lit-club/main.md

 I apologise for interrupting this fine evening, but this is of the utmost importance."

 Simon entered some commands into his computer, and the image on the screen dissolved into a screenshot of the news two days ago.
-"Some time ago, the individual named Mr {{x}} had been able to incite a revolt against Mr Reginald Johnson's administration.
+"Some time ago, the individual named Mr Archibald Reeds had been able to incite a revolt against Mr Reginald Johnson's administration.
 The demonstration was conducted on such a large scale that the state of Michigan had to conduct an impromptu election.
-In that election, Mr {{x}} won a majority vote."
+In that election, Mr Reeds won a majority vote."

 Some more taps later, the image fades through to the picture they got from ATLAS.
 "I have uncovered proof that the election was falsified by some third party.